-A Mexico visa is not required for visitors.
-The standard tourist visa, called an FM-T, is valid (or extendable) for six months without further possible extensions and is free.
+The standard tourist visa, called an FM-T, is free and it’s valid for six months without further possible extensions.
 If you wish to stay longer than 90 days, you need to seek permission to remain in the country.

 Mexican visa and immigration procedures vary.
-The first step is to find a good immigration attorney who speaks English.
+Find a good immigration attorney who speaks English.
 Interview at least two and do your due diligence.
-It’s a good idea to talk with expats that have been through the bureaucracy before you.
+It’s a good idea to talk with expats that have been through the bureaucracy before.
 On the whole, though, the country makes it easy for expats to move to Mexico.

 The first step towards obtaining a visa is to visit either your local Mexican consulate, or the Ministry of Foreign Affairs website and download the visa application form.
 You will need to provide passport photos and pay the administration fee.